carpentries/sandpaper-docs/learners/setup.md

 #### Via the pandoc website

-If are more comfortable using R from the command line, then you can install pandoc by clicking the "Download the latest installer for macOS" button at
-<https://pandoc.org/installing.html>.
-This will save a file called
-`pandoc-X.XX-macOS.pkg` installer to your computer.
+If are more comfortable using R from the command line, then you can [install pandoc](https://pandoc.org/installing.html) by clicking the "Download the latest installer for macOS" button.
+This will save a file called `pandoc-X.XX-macOS.pkg` installer to your computer.
 Open the installer and follow the instructions to install pandoc on your computer.